thikimtamnguyen151/thikimtamnguyen151/README.md

-# Hi there! 👋 I'm Thi Kim Tam Nguyen
+# Hi there! 👋 I'm Tam Nguyen

 ## 🚀 About Me
 - 🔭 Graduated from University Duisburg - Essen, in Germany